The Alhambra in Granada - Essential Guide, Practical Information and Tips

 The surrender of Granada to the Catholic Monarchs in 1492 marked the beginning of a period of transformation of the Alhambra.

-The Catholic Monarchs made major modifications bringing late Gothic and Renaissance styles to their new residence.
+The Catholic Monarchs made major modifications to their new residence in the late Gothic and Renaissance styles.

 World Heritage Site